knownorigin/docs.knownorigin.io/docs/guide/frequently-asked-questions.md

     DO NOT SHARE YOUR PRIVATE KEYS WITH ANYONE ...
 EVER!

+## Cancel I cancel a stuck transaction

+Yes, this is possible but its slightly complex and now guaranteed to work.

+Etherscan has a handy guide on the subject which holds most of the answers on how to do this [Cancelling transactions](https://info.etherscan.com/how-to-cancel-ethereum-pending-transactions/#replacing-cancel-pending-transactions)

 ## Can I edit an existing collection?
 You can edit an existing collection, this is done by selecting the 3 DOTS, upon clicking you will see the edit button.
 This will allow you to add and remove artworks, change the title, description and finally save your changes